hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         def makeNewOutputs(corr0,clstrs,clstrs2):
             clstrsNew={}

 3.)
-Make a dict from the first cluster
+Make a dict from the first clusters

 ::

         for i in clstrs.keys():
           clstrsNew[len(clstrsNew.keys())]=list(clstrs[i])

 4.)
-Add the second cluster to the dict
+Add the second clusters to the dict

 ::